What is server security?

 - Regularly check for Operating System (OS) updates.

 You should regularly check the server for any available updates, and You should implement critical patches immediately.

 - Disallow anonymous SID/Name translation

-If this is enabled, a user can enumerate administrator accounts and use them in a password guessing attack.
+A user can enumerate administrator accounts or authorized accounts and use them in a password guessing attack if this is enabled.

 - Do not allow anonymous enumeration of SAM accounts and shares

 If this is enabled, an unauthorised user can list account names and shared resources and use this information as password guessing attacks.